OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

 **Overview**

-In many integrations, a single entity type in the source system must synchronize with different entity types in the target system based on the value of a partitioning field.
+In many real-world integrations, a single entity type in the source system may need to synchronize with different entity types in the target system based on the value of a specific field — such as Request Type, Category, or Type.

-Although the source entity type remains the same, its business meaning changes when that field’s value changes.
-OIM must therefore update the corresponding target entity type — without creating duplicates — and keep both directions consistent
+Even though the source entity type remains the same, its business meaning changes when that field’s value changes.
+In such cases, the target entity type should update automatically without creating duplicates, ensuring both systems stay consistent.

-This need arises when:
+This need typically arises when:

-* The number of entity types differs between source and target systems.
+* The number of entity types differs between the source and target systems.

-* The business meaning of the source entity changes based on a field value (e.g., Request Type, Category, Type).
+* A classification or partitioning field determines how the entity should behave (e.g., Bug, Feature Request, Change Request).

-* Entities are created from both systems, and movement must stay consistent without creating duplicates.
+* Entities are created from both systems, and entity type changes must remain synchronized in both directions.

 **Example Use Case**